Skip to main content

 Tania Porteous

 Tania graduated with a BA in Criminology and Youth Justice in 2007.
-Following four years as an officer and senior officer in the Prison Service (and four weeks teaching English in Thailand!), she decided to change careers and completed the Teach First ITT programme in 2012.
+Following four years as an officer and senior officer in the Prison Service (and four weeks teaching English in Thailand), she decided to change careers and completed the Teach First ITT programme in 2012.

 Since then she has relished working in the education sector in a range of capacities including; teaching English Language / Literature / Media Studies; as a Professional Tutor for Canterbury Christ Church University (in partnership with Teach First) training and mentoring first year teachers; and developing and facilitating professional development sessions for teachers in India and Uganda who work in settings with limited resources.